JustinSGray/Hyperloop/docs/usage.rst

 Introduction
 ===============

-The Hyperloop concept consists of numerous tightly coupled discplines, making the problem espcially daunting as an open source project.
-An overarching framework is needed to orchestrate the interaction between models of the various subsystems.
-Such a framework would provide a starting point and clear direction for independent outside contributions.
-This plugin contains a proposed Hyperloop framework built by a handful of NASA engineers and computer scientists using `OpenMDAO.`__.
+The hyperloop concept is a proposed transportation system that could offer lower costs and travel times than high speed rail system.
+The hyperloop consists consists of a passenger pod traveling in a tube under light vacuum with a compression system to help move some of the air around the pod.
+The compression system is powered by electric motors and on board batteries.
+Propulsion is provided via linear accelerators mounted on the tube itself.
+The pod rides on a set of air bearings, with pressurized air also being provided by the compressions system.
+All of these different sub-systems interact with each other and an effective hyperloop system will need to balance the needs of all of them.

-We propose the the design of the hyperloop should be taken form a system perspective with an overall goal of minimizing capital cost pert trip while mai the central concept of the hyperloop was to provide a faster mode of transportation at a lower cost than current options. in order to achieve this goal we propose a top down design approach where the designs of each component is optimized with respect to the overall system goals.
+We propose the the design of the hyperloop should be taken from a systems perspective with the dual objectives of minimizing ticket cost and minimizing travel time.
+In order to achieve this goal we propose a top down design approach where the designs of all components are optimized simultaneously with respect to the overall system goals.

+An overarching framework is needed to orchestrate the interaction between models of
-In order to achieve this goal, we have provided this plugin as a foundation systems model with some initial subsystem analyses.
-Our intention is to provide this code as a baseline for further public contribution to support an open source hyperloop design.
+various subsystems and perform the necessary optimization.
+This code base contains a hyperloop system model built by a handful of NASA engineers and computer scientists as an `OpenMDAO.`__ plugin.
+The intention is to provide this code as a baseline for further public contribution to support an open source hyperloop design.
+Interested parties should feel to modify the code as they see fit and improve the models in areas where they have expertise.

+.. __: http://openmdao.org/

 The general layout of the model is as follows,

-.. __: http://openmdao.org/

-The model is designed to perform a global optimization across each sub-discipline, identifying key design variables and system coupling.

-Interested parties should feel to modify the code as they see fit.

 ===================